UPDATED: AUGUST 11, 2019

 Let’s revisit the search that got this all started: house sitting california

 Below the Google For Jobs box, we see housesitter.com ranking #2 in the remaining organic search results.
-They must have high-quality, original content offering real value and a clear proposition to site visitors, no?
+Surely, they must have high-quality, original content offering real value and a clear proposition to site visitors, no?

-Surely, the very first listing on housesitter.com’s “House Sitting Jobs in California” page would be legit.
+Surely, the very first listing on housesitter.com’s “House Sitting Jobs in California” page would be legit, one might assume (wrongly).

 JoAnn is offering a “Home Carer Opportunity”.
 She plans to “chat with a good, great candidate.”
-Garbage.
+Absolute garbage cluttering the web.